 “The overall economy is still our customers’ main concern,” Bill Simon, the U.S. chief executive officer of Wal- Mart Stores Inc. said during a May 17 earnings call.
 “In particular, they remain concerned about job security or the availability of jobs, followed by gas and energy prices and rising food costs.”

 Car purchases eased in May, company data showed June 1.
 General Motors Co.
-(GM) and Toyota Motor Corp. led five of the six largest automakers in reporting U.S. sales gains in May that trailed estimates as incentive offers failed to draw enough buyers amid slumping employment growth.
+(GM:US) and Toyota Motor Corp. led five of the six largest automakers in reporting U.S. sales gains in May that trailed estimates as incentive offers failed to draw enough buyers amid slumping employment growth.

 Falling fuel costs represent a positive influence on consumers.
 The average cost of a gallon of regular gasoline at the pump dropped to $3.57 on June 4, a three-month low.